Nourish - 7 Nutrients and Supplements to Look For in a Prenatal Diet

 If you’re pregnant or trying to conceive, you’re probably already aware that you should be eating a healthy diet.
 Naturally, this is to ensure that you and your baby receive plenty of good quality nutrients necessary for optimum health and wellness.

-But even if you are eating well, you can’t always trust you’re getting ALL the nutrients essential for a healthy pregnancy from your food at the recommended levels, therefore it is advisable to supplement alongside with a good prenatal vitamin.
+But even if you are eating well, you can’t always trust you’re getting ALL the nutrients essential for a healthy pregnancy from your food at the recommended levels.
+Therefore it is advisable to supplement alongside with a good prenatal vitamin.

-Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet, especially when you’re pregnant or trying to conceive.
+Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet.
+Especially when you’re pregnant or trying to conceive.

-It is also strongly advised that you do not to take the following nutrients as a separate supplement unless otherwise stated by a health care professional.
+It is also strongly advised that you do not take the following nutrients as a separate supplement unless otherwise stated by a health care professional.